“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 The logging of information security incidents will be used by the College to identify recurring or high impact incidents and to record lessons learned.
-Review of this information may indicate the need for additional controls to limit the frequency, damage and cost of future incidents.
+Review of this information may indicate the need for additional controls to limit the frequency, damage, and cost of future incidents.

 Physical Security Barriers

 - Breaching physical security can cause a loss of or damage to College information assets.
 Physical security will be achieved by creating physical barriers around the assets being protected.
-These barriers could be in the form of an entry point with card key access, a locked door, a staff member, or other physical barrier.
+These barriers could be in the form of an entry point with card key access, a locked door, a staff member, or other physical barriers.

 - College environments where servers are stored or operational, wiring closets for networks and telephony, printers where confidential or sensitive information may be printed, and any other areas that contain and or process critical or sensitive information must be secured against unauthorized access.

-- The College will perform periodic threat and risk analysis to determine where additional physical security measures are necessary, and implement these measures to mitigate the risks.
+- The College will perform periodic threat and risk analysis to determine where additional physical security measures are necessary and implement these measures to mitigate the risks.

 Secure Disposal or Re-use of Equipment

-There is risk of disclosure of sensitive information through careless disposal or re-use of equipment.
+There is a risk of disclosure of sensitive information through careless disposal or re-use of equipment.
 Storage devices such as hard disk drives and other magnetic media such as tape, containing sensitive information will be physically destroyed or securely overwritten to prevent the unauthorized disclosure of sensitive College information.

 Desktop, laptop and PDA computers connected to a network and/or containing sensitive or confidential College information must be automatically logged off or the screen locked within 30 minutes of inactivity.